 Retract the stabiliser extensions with the levers on the valve or the controller depending on your crane configuration.
-Make sure the catcher (2) [option] is securely locked.
+Make sure that the stabiliser locking device (1) (if fitted) is securely locked.

 Always ensure that the stabiliser legs and stabiliser extensions are in transport position and securely locked.